The Leo Triplet of Galaxies

 Each one of the galaxies is tilted at a different angle, making them all appear quite different from each other from our vantage point on Earth.
 NGC 3628 (The Hamburger Galaxy) is seen edge-on, with dark dust lanes that obscure the bright core of the galaxy.
 M65 and M66 are on angles that show off their beautiful spiral structure.

 My testing of the ASI071MC-Cool Astrophotography Camera continues.
 This time, on the Leo Triplet of Galaxies.
-This CCD-style camera (One-shot color CMOS sensor) has taken the place of my Canon T3i DSLR for now.
-After some early struggles, I have enjoyed learning the new photography techniques involved with CCD imaging.
+This dedicated astronomy camera (one-shot color CMOS sensor) has taken the place of my Canon T3i DSLR for now.
+After some early struggles, I have enjoyed learning the new photography techniques involved with cooled CMOS camera imaging.

 By now, many of you have transitioned from deep sky targets that were available during the Winter months into the springtime galaxies (myself included).
 Even though each night kicks off with Orion, the constellation quickly fades into the glow of the city as the night progresses.